onkar-03/The-Ultimate-React/07. PopFlix/Theory Notes.md

 ## Using Asynchronous Functions in useEffect Hook

-- **Why Use Asynchronous Functions in useEffect**:
+### Why Use Asynchronous Functions in useEffect:

 - Side effects in React often involve operations that take time, such as fetching data from an API or performing other asynchronous tasks.
 Since `useEffect` is designed to manage side effects, it's crucial to know how to work with asynchronous functions within this hook.

-- **Handling Asynchronous Code**:
+### Handling Asynchronous Code:

 - `useEffect` cannot directly handle an asynchronous function as its callback because `useEffect` expects a cleanup function or nothing, but an asynchronous function returns a promise.
 To manage this, an asynchronous function is usually defined inside the `useEffect`, and then it is called immediately within the same hook.

-- **Inner Async Function**:
+### Inner Async Function:

 - The typical approach involves declaring an asynchronous function inside the `useEffect` hook.
 This function handles the asynchronous task, such as data fetching, and then it is invoked within the `useEffect`.
 This method allows the effect to run asynchronously without causing issues with React's expectations of the hook's return value.

+Example:

 ```jsx
 seEffect(function () {